A Contemporary Alternative to Conventional Financing

 Project finance refers to the private funding of an economically separable investment project with limited recourse or non-recourse alternatives.
-Recourse holds the debtor obligor liable for default payments, whereby creditor obligee recovers debt to finance
+Recourse holds the debtor obligor liable for default payments, whereby creditor obligee recovers the debt to finance.

-- Agreement that obligates financially responsible parties to fund the project as a precondition for completion;
+- An agreement that obligates financially responsible parties to fund the project as a precondition for completion;

 - Agreement with specifications that enable financially responsible parties to satisfy all reasonably foreseeable requirements—generating sufficient cash flows—for project completion;

-- Assurances assumed by responsible parties in contract that incorporate force majeure risk provisions to remedy:
+- Assurances assumed by responsible parties in a contract that incorporates force majeure risk provisions to remedy:

 - Unforeseeable, impracticable events—e.g., natural disasters as earthquakes, hurricanes, tornadoes, etc.

-- Assumptions neglected which may frustrate purpose of finance project—i.e., parties overlooking potential production supply shortages.
+- Assumptions neglected which may frustrate the purpose of finance project—i.e., parties overlooking potential production supply shortages.